Veditya/RayCasting/README.md

 # GameProject

-A C++ SFML + TGUI-based game project using CMake.
+A C++ SFML based Ray casting project using CMake.
 Built and tested on Windows (MinGW) with Visual Studio Code.

 ## Features

 - SFML 2.5.1 for graphics and input
-- TGUI for GUI overlays
 - CMake build system with Debug/Release support
 - Auto-copying of DLLs and assets